1 Minute Review

 Investing one-by-one might be too risky (or rich) for your blood.
 If so, CrowdStreet offers the Blended Portfolio, which acts like a mutual fund for commercial real estate.

 CrowdStreet will do the work for you if you don’t mind coming up with the initial capital.
 CrowdStreet’s advisors will deploy your capital to maximize your goals.
-You’ll need at least $250,000 in capital to get started with managed investing options and the management fee is 2% to 2.5% of assets in the first year (0.25% in subsequent years).
+You’ll need at least $250,000 in capital to get started with managed investing options and the management fee is 2% to 2.5% of assets in the 1st year (0.25% in subsequent years).